 We take the top performing students and we look for people in the US and Europe who would like to donate a scholarship to to cover all the costs.

-We have a very low drop out rate for this program and attribute it to our mentors who visit them in school discusses ethics and character with them, counsel them on any problems they have (both academic and personal) help them develop work plans for the following term and organize extra tuition on their weakest subjects during the holidays.
-The act like a modern father to them and help them have one foot in Samburu culture and one in modern culture.
+We have a very low drop out rate for this program and attribute it to our mentors who visit the students in school, discusse ethics and character with them, counsel them on any problems they have (both academic and personal), help them develop work plans for the following term and organize extra tuition for their weakest subjects during the holidays.
+They act like a modern father or mother to them and help them have one foot in Samburu culture and one in modern culture.
 Eventually they help them get their first job.

 In 2006, not a single student graduated from high school, technical school or college.
 This year, we have 160 students in the scholarship program.

 Our top students go to high school.
 If they do well, they can pursue further training in teaching, nursing, community development, or another field of their choosing.
-If they go to high school the curriculum is very similar to ours and it lasts 4 years.
-After secondary school, top students attend a two year college diploma course in subjects including teaching, nursing, tourism and wildlife or community development.
+The high school lasts 4 years and has a curriculum very similar to ours.
+After the high school graduation top students attend either a two year college diploma course or a regular four year university.

 $1250 / year for 4 years of Secondary School